What Is RSS?

 How do you get started?
 It's very straightforward!

-If you use Internet Explorer version 7 or later, there is an easy way to use RSS which is fully explained in the help section.
+If you use Internet Explorer, Firefox or Safari, there is an easy way to use RSS.
+Simply search for RSS in their Help sections.

 If you don't, or if you prefer :-